samply/blaze/docs/performance/synthea/README.md

 ## Post-Process Bundles

-While Synthea is running, it's important to run alrady the post-process loop.
+While Synthea is running, it's important to run already the post-process loop.
 Otherwise the amount of data Synthea generates will likely fill your disk with uncompressed FHIR bundles.

 ```sh
 ./post-process-bundle-loop.sh output/fhir